Dr. Agarwal's Eye Hospital

-Dr. Agarwal's Eye Hospital is a chain of eye specialty hospitals in India, headquartered at Chennai.
-Started by Jaiveer Agarwal with his wife Tahira Agarwal as an eye care centre in Chennai, it has grown to 103 centres across India and 15 centres overseas.
+Dr. Agarwal's Eye Hospital is a chain of eye specialty hospitals in India, headquartered in Chennai.
+It was founded by Dr. Jaiveer Agarwal and his wife Dr. Tahira Agarwal as an eye care centre in Chennai.
+It has grown to 180+ centres across India and 15 centres overseas.

-Amar Agarwal is the chairman and managing director of Dr. Agarwal's Eye Hospital.
+Dr. Amar Agarwal is the chairman and managing director of Dr. Agarwal's Eye Hospital.

 Founder

 Jaiveer Agarwal born on 24 September 1930 along with his family members lead this hospital.
 He was the founder and chairperson of this hospital and also the recipient of the national award Padma Bhushan from APJ Abdul Kalam in March, 2006.
 His wife Tahira Agarwal and son Amar Agarwal are both ophthalmologists.
 Jaiveer Agarwal died on 16 November 2009.